bythefire/WC22/Nov 30.md

 - TN need to win against FR and then win a tie-breaker to avoid elimination.
 Their bags are probably already packed
 - DK need to win against AU to avoid elimination
 	- If TN and DK win their game, DK and TN will be tied on points
-- AU advance with a win or draw but will need a tie-breaker if TN win against FR
+- AU advance with a win or draw but may need a tie-breaker if they draw and TN win against FR

 Team|Chances|Probability
 -|-|-